Defense Department May Have Been Afraid Of Donald Trump Having Authority Over National Guard, Commentator Says

-Progressive commentator Sam Seder said on Thursday’s episode of the Majority Report talk radio show and podcast that reports suggest the delayed deployment of the National Guard might have been due to the U.S. Department of Defense’s fear of Donald Trump having authority over the federal armed forces.
+Progressive commentator Sam Seder said on Thursday's episode of the Majority Report talk radio show that it appears the delayed deployment of the National Guard might have been due to the U.S. Department of Defense's fear of Donald Trump having authority over the federal armed forces.

 "I've heard conflicting reports on why that might have been the case," he said in a YouTube clip while discussing the delayed response.

-Per CNN, Pence allegedly coordinated with the Pentagon to discuss the deployment of the National Guard and pressured them to “move faster than they were.”
+Per CNN, Pence supposedly coordinated with the Pentagon to discuss the deployment of the National Guard and pressured them to "move faster than they were."
 In addition, the news outlet pointed to public statements by acting Defense Secretary Christopher Miller that suggested he spoke with his deputy instead of Trump amid reports that the U.S. leader was reluctant to denounce the violence from his supporters.

 The New York Times corroborated CNN's claim that Pence activated the National Guard.